ecolabdata/ecospheres-dashboard-backend/README.md

 ### Use the script

-Install the required dependencies through `requirements.txt`.
+Install the required dependencies through `requirements.txt` or `requirements-dev.text`

 Export the env var needed for the script to find the database: